Licensing Division - Frequently Asked Questions

 The physician must receive the degree of Doctor of Medicine from a medical school: (1) approved by the Liaison Committee on Medical Education of the American Medical Association and Association of American Medical Colleges; or (2) a program which provides a course of professional instruction equivalent to that provided in medical schools in the United States approved by the Liaison Committee on Medical Education.
 This information may be found on Internet websites.

 If a physician is licensed in another state and is in good standing, he/she may apply for medical licensure by endorsement from that state.
-(In the state of Nevada, endorsement is not reciprocity.)
+In the state of Nevada, endorsement is not the same as reciprocity.
+Rather, it is a potential pathway for licensure for applicants who do not meet one of the requirements for licensure as set forth in NRS 630.160.

 NRS 630.1605 Requirements for license by endorsement to practice medicine.